Xedart/ASHSearchedViewController/README.md

 ## Customization

-ASHSearchedViewController provdes a handfull of methods to override in order to customize appearance:
+ASHSearchedViewController provides a handful of methods to override in order to customize appearance:

 ```Swift
 ///Override to provide your custom color for the search button.